mozaik-association/mozaik/docs/Surveys.md

 ## The managment of the questions

 The different questions of the survey can be added and arranged in the desired order.
-For each question, it is possible to propose a different type of answer (free text, multiple choices, date...).
+For each question, it is possible to propose differents types of answers (free text, multiple choices, date...).

 !!!info